 So what does it take to become a successful Product Manager (PM)?

-There will be many different opinions on what makes a ‘great’ product manager, but for those wishing to embark on this career path, I personally believe you should adopt or take note of the following factors to become a success:
+There will be many different opinions on what makes a great product manager.
+To those wishing to embark on this career path, I believe you should adopt or take note of the following factors to become a success:

 Emotional intelligence is often one of the most underestimated skills we possess!

-Company-Product fit involves a number of aspects, but the most important ones in my opinion are the relevant skills to deeply understand an organisation and its product.
-This means the ability to understand the product function, the business objectives and the customers.
-Many companies often require product managers to take and pass a core skills test, irrespective of the type of product they are going to work on but follow up with company and customer knowledge.
+Company-Product fit involves many aspects.
+But the most important ones in my opinion are the relevant skills to deeply understand an organisation & its product.
+This means the ability to understand the product function, business objectives & customers.
+Many companies require product managers to take & pass a core skills test, irrespective of the type of product they are going to work on but follow up with company & customer knowledge.

-By fostering a trustworthy and authentic connection with both external and internal stakeholders, a good PM encourages people to reach their full potential.
-I never say no to an office game of ping pong, and it really can make all the difference in the workplace to foster those personal relations!
+By fostering trustworthy & authentic connections with external & internal stakeholders, a good PM encourages people to reach their full potential.
+I never say no to an office game of ping pong, & it really can make all the difference in the workplace to foster those personal relations!

-In order to stay objective and avoid projecting their own preferences or ideas onto those using their products, PM’s need to stay ‘self-aware’.
-Self-management and social awareness, managing tight deadlines, market demands, resource constraints, prioritisation conflicts, amongst others, can be stressful for any person.
-If a PM is not able to manage their emotions, then it can be easy for others to lose confidence in you.
+To stay objective & avoid projecting their preferences or ideas onto those using their products, PM’s need to stay ‘self-aware’.
+Self-management & social awareness, managing tight deadlines, market demands, resource constraints, prioritisation conflicts, amongst others, can be stressful for any person.
+When a PM is not able to manage their emotions, others can quickly lose confidence.

-As a PM, (or an aspiring PM) you need to hone these skills until they become second nature.
+Product Managers or aspiring ones need to hone these skills until they become second nature.

-It requires dedication and persistence to be able to get to a place where you can comfortably and confidently carry out your duties as a PM.
+It requires dedication and persistence to get to a place where you can comfortably and confidently carry out your duties as a PM.